 4. External-Beam Radiation Therapy

-External-beam radiation therapy is the most common type of procedure for treating cancer, especially for both colon and rectal cancer.
+External-beam radiation therapy is the most common type of procedure for treating cancer, especially colon and rectal cancers.
 This method uses high-energy x-rays to destroy cancer cells through a specialized machine.
 Normally, this procedure is administered five times a week over a couple of months.